 I recently broadened my research and writing with “Buffalo Soldiers on the Western Frontier: 1866-1890” which appears in the Routledge Handbook of U.S. Diplomatic and Military History Since 1865 published in June 2013.
 I also wrote "Buffalo Soldiers in Africa: African American Officers in Liberia, 1910-1942" for the Routledge History of Race in the American Military published in 2016.
-In the second half of 2015 I worked on adapting my first two books for a stage play that a group hopes to open in Washington, DC is the next year or two.
-This is new and exciting territory!
-I have also had fun mentoring a student at SMU and two interpreters at Sequoia National Park who have reenacted the personas of Charles and Ada Young.

 I look forward to many more adventures riding with Charles Young and the Buffalo Soldiers!